nginx/unit-docs/source/configuration.rst

 Process Management
 ******************

-The :samp:`processes` option offers choice between static and dynamic process management.
+The :samp:`processes` option offers a choice between static and dynamic process management.
 If you set it to an integer, Unit immediately launches the given number of app processes and keeps them without scaling.